dyvenia/site-thescalableway/README.md

 ### Development Workflow

 * Implement changes by:
+    * *FOR WEBSITE CHANGES*:

-    * `admin` panel in Sveltia CMS UI (changes in Sveltia are pefromed directly to `dev` branch, you can enter admin panel using path: https://thescalableway.com/admin/).
+      `admin` panel in Sveltia CMS UI (changes in Sveltia are pefromed directly to `dev` branch, you can enter admin panel using path: https://thescalableway.com/admin/).

       *Admin panel is deployed using Sveltia CMS.
 All admin configurations are in [`src/admin/config.yml`](https://github.com/dyvenia/site-thescalableway/blob/main/src/admin/config.yml).*

+    * *FOR INFRASTRUCTURE CHANGES*:

-    * perfom changes directly in repo (PR/Merge to `dev` branch).
+       perfom changes directly in repo (PR/Merge to `dev` branch).

 * Once the changes have been made and tested, create a PR to the main branch and assign one of the repository owners for review and approval.
 * After merging the changes to the main branch, Netlify will automatically build and deploy the changes to the production website.